 What steps should a business take to accept a resale certificate?

-When a small business is presented with a resale certificate, the tax compliance is on the seller to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may put the liability of paying Nevada sales taxes on the seller.
+The seller is responsible for tax compliance when a small business is presented with a resale certificate.
+The seller must verify the buyer’s information and keep these records.
+Failing to verify this information may result in the seller being liable for Nevada sales taxes.

 Before accepting a resale certificate, a seller should: